 MHCI students may also participate in extracurricular opportunities, such as attending virtual talks or programs from the Leonard Davis Institute of Health Economics and Penn Health-Tech.

 Penn’s MHCI program is committed to maintaining a leading, competitive position at the intersection of health care and online education as health care transforms, society shifts, and the program grows.
 To accomplish this we regularly conduct interviews with leaders from across health care to identify emerging trends, recent gaps, and expectations for MHCI alumni.
 We also listen to our students, alumni, and Curriculum Committee for input so we can design and deliver an exceptional learning experience with real-world impact.

-The result is a revised curriculum, launching in Fall 2022.
-Key changes include:
+The result is a revised curriculum, that launched in Fall 2022.
+Key changes included:

 - Health Equity is becoming a required 1.0 CU course, as well as a topic addressed across the curriculum.